 Common postural issues, such as tech neck, can cause issues that exacerbate the natural degenerative changes associated with aging.

-While many cases of cervical osteophytes remain asymptomatic, others can cause neck pain, muscle weakness, and when spinal nerves are compressed due to a bone spur projecting into the space within the spine, neurological symptoms such as numbness, tingling, and radicular pain felt in the neck, shoulder, arm, and hand can be problematic.
+While many cases of cervical osteophytes remain asymptomatic, others can cause neck pain, muscle weakness, and when spinal nerve roots are compressed due to a bone spur projecting into the space within the spinal canal, neurological symptoms such as numbness, tingling, and radicular pain felt in the neck, shoulder, arm, and hand can be problematic.

 Here at the Scoliosis Reduction Center, I offer non-surgical treatment options for cervical bone spurs that can include lifestyle guidance/modification, hot/cold therapy, physical therapy, and chiropractic care.

 While there are no treatment guarantees, proactive treatment that addresses the underlying cause of the abnormal bone growth has the potential to improve overall spinal health, function, and quality of life.